10-Andy/What-The-Forecast/README.md

 After writing the code, committing and pushing it to GitHub:

 1. Log in to **GitHub** and locate the **Repository**
-1. Go to your github repository and click on **Settings** tab
+1. Go to your GitHub repository and click on the **Settings** tab
-1. Then go to "**Pages** tab in the left hand side sidebar.
+1. Then go to the **Pages** tab in the left-hand side sidebar.
 1.Then under **Source** click the **None** dropdown and select the **Main** branch
 1. Click **Save**
-1. The page will update and at the top it will say: Your site is ready to be published at  ```https://YOURUSERNAME.github.io/REPONAME/```
+1. The page will update and at the top, it will say: Your site is ready to be published at  ```https://YOURUSERNAME.github.io/REPONAME/```

 ## **How to run the project locally**